essans/RasPi/README.md

 # RasPi
-Configurations, code, hacks and other stuff for Raspberry Pi
+Projects, configurations, code, hacks and other stuff for Raspberry Pi